unibodatascience/BBS-DeepTextMining/index.md

 - classification of documents by topic with several machine learning algorithms
 - sentiment analysis and opinion mining of unlabeled text sets from twitter and labeled from tripadvisor, edmunds, amazon
 - language models, deep neural networks and transfer learning in opinion mining and sentiment analysis
-- text summarisation and applications to real legal cases with state-of-the-art deep learning solutions.
+- (optional) text summarisation and applications to real legal cases with state-of-the-art deep learning solutions.

 ## [Lectures and Labs](lectures_labs.md)